EC1002 Eco Report

-This guide shows how to setup and get started with the Eco Report.
+This guide shows how to set up and get started with the Eco Report.
 It includes report plugin installation and report configuration.

 Follow these steps to install the report on your server:

-- Log in to your SiteAdmin application
+- Log in to your Site Admin application

-- Install Eco Report from SiteAdmin -> Plugins
+- Install Eco Report from Site Admin > Plugins

 Configure your Device Mapper

-- Go to either SiteAdmin > Devices or Admin > Device Mapper in VehicleTracker
+1. Go to Admin > Device Mapper in the application.

-- Click Edit for the harsh driving compatible device
+2. Click Edit for the harsh driving compatible device

 Configure the RPT_Speeding Event Rule

-Notice that there is a new rule called RPT_Speeding available.
+2. Notice that there is a new rule called RPT_Speeding available.
 This rule is created by the Eco Report plugin and specifically used to count speeding events in the Eco reports.

-Save your changes and verify that no warnings are displayed.
+4. Save your changes and verify that no warnings are displayed.

-Configure the report - Weight parameters
+Configuring the report - weight parameters

 The weights are defined as report parameters when configuring/creating the report in the application.

-- Open the Reports > Manage reports window.
+- Go to Reports > Manage reports.

-- Choose either EC1000 (summary) or EC1001 (detailed) in the drop down and click Open.
+- Choose EC1002 in the drop-down and Click Open.

-- For each “Harsh” parameter there’s a default value.
-Preview the report to determine if any of the the weights need to be altered.
+- For each harsh parameter, there’s a default value.
+Preview the report to determine if any of the weights need to be altered.

-- Select Hide for each “Harsh” parameter so the end user can’t see (and alter) them.
+- Select Hide for each harsh parameter so the end-user can’t see (and alter) them.

-- Save the report
+- Save the report.

-Device configuration guides
+Device-specific configuration guides

 You need to configure your devices to send harsh driving information for the report to work.
 The guides below will help you with the configuration of some device brands to enable or set the harsh parameters properly in those devices: